 Based on what type of blog you are building, there can be different software requirements.
 Linux, Apache, MySQL, and PHP are the most common technical requirement.
 Most service providers ensure that these items are functional.
 Other than the technical requirements, I would say that the following software pieces or interfaces are essential for personal blogs.

 This is the interface of the hosting service.
-That is, you will login to this web interface on the hosting company’s website.
-For example, if you purchase hosting service from BlueHost, you will login to the management interface on https://www.bluehost.com/ whenever required.
+That is you will log in to this web interface on the hosting company’s website.
+For example, if you purchase a hosting service from BlueHost, you will log in to the management interface on https://www.bluehost.com/ whenever required.
 The questions to ask here are: is the interface easy enough for the installation of the software pieces?
 Or, does the interface provide a standard File Manager?
 In a sense, this management interface is the web hosting control panel for your website.
 The most widely used panel is cPanel.
-Some alternatives are: Sentora, Froxlor, ServerPilot, ISPConfig, and Virtualmin/Webmin.
+Some alternatives are Sentora, Froxlor, ServerPilot, ISPConfig, and Virtualmin/Webmin.
 I requested cPanel when I purchased my service.

-It is expected that the hosting service will provide a number of email addresses under the domain name I have purchased.
+I expect that the hosting service will provide several email addresses under the domain name I have purchased.
 A web-based system on the server-side is necessary to maintain these email accounts.
-This email interface is commonly known as a Webmail applications.
+This email interface is commonly known as a Webmail application.
 SquirrelMail, roundcube, and horde are some examples of Webmail applications.
 The self-hosted site will need at least one email software.